 It is this level of bespoke customised product delivery that makes the desktop publishing environment the ideal workspace for producing tourism and visitor orientation maps.

-In 2012 we adapted the map we created for the Australian Alps National Parks in 1999 to a format which was suitable for inclusion in the new Australian Alps Smartphone Guide.
+In 2012 we adapted the map we created for the Australian Alps National Parks in 1999 to a format which was suitable for inclusion in the smartphone guide.
+Several updates have since been undertaken for the product in order to both update the content and also refine the user interface.
+You can download the guide here ...
+Australian Alps Smartphone Guide.